The RFK Jr. Problem

 180 degrees wrong in his interpretation of the data.

-And he had to, he had to place, it's as if he took his hand and placed it over the side of the chart that says placebo.
+And he had to, he had to place, it's as if he took his hand and placed it over the side of the chart that says placebo like there has to be some agency here that allows you to look at something that has two rows and only see one row

+has saved millions of lives.
 This is not trivial stakes here, right?
+He's big game hunting here.

 Yeah.

-Because unless I guess I try to err on sort of generous explanations.
+Because unless, I guess I try to err on sort of generous explanations.

 And maybe you are, you go on the other side.
+I don't know.

 But aren't lawyers trained to do that sort of thing, dig deep into facts and make a case or prove or disprove a case?

-But if you if you were a lawyer and made this argument in court, you would be humiliated by opposing counsel.
+You would think that would be part of your legal training.
+But if you, if you were a lawyer, and made this argument in court, you would be humiliated by opposing counsel.

+Yeah, I mean, it would take five seconds.
 You would just hold up the chart and say, oops,

-that's the other side.
+I've got to the other side.
+Yeah.

-One last question, but a very specific one, which is, if you're going to do this,
+One last question, but a very specific one, which is, If you're going to do this,

 why does he link to the source that refutes